CNC Machinist Courses

 Train for a Career as a CNC Machine Operator

-Grand Canyon University (GCU), Benchmark Electronics, Inc. and Lux Precision Manufacturing have joined forces to create a unique opportunity that allows students to work and learn about Computer Numerical Control (CNC) machining, also called CNC precision manufacturing, while enjoying the benefits of a traditional college experience.
+Grand Canyon University and various partners have joined forces to create a unique opportunity that allows students to work and learn about Computer Numerical Control (CNC) machining, also called CNC precision manufacturing, while enjoying the benefits of a traditional college experience.
 CNC machining courses provide comprehensive training for individuals interested in becoming skilled machinists.

 The CNC machining training courses at GCU are a great option if you are looking to start your professional journey or seeking a new career path.
 You will be taught how to set up CNC mills and CNC lathes, and some of these principles may transfer to setting up other CNC machines.

-As part of these courses, you have two opportunities to potentially get paid.
+Participants in these courses have two opportunities to potentially get paid.

-- Incoming students have the opportunity to gain hands-on industry experience as a machinist by working at Lux Precision Manufacturing during the program.1 Lux is a machine shop creating parts for the industry.
-This will coincide with a curriculum that focuses on the fundamental principles of CNC precision manufacturing.
+- Incoming students have the opportunity to gain hands-on industry experience as a machinist by working at one of our Pathway Partners companies during the program.1 This will coincide with a curriculum that focuses on the fundamental principles of CNC precision manufacturing.

-- After completion, you have the opportunity to be interviewed by both Lux and Benchmark for a full-time position.1
+- After completion, students will have the opportunity to be interviewed by our Pathway Partners companies.1

 Explore these CNC and precision manufacturing topics: